edu9988/SymbolTable/README.md

 String select( int )
 ```

 The C++ version of insert() actually has as a prototype similar to `void insert( String key , int value )`, so you could insert any value to a given key.
 This behavior was changed when creating the java version, since the use of insert() method was always to increment the value.
-When inserting an key that is not already in the symbol table, it's value is initialized as 1.
+When inserting a key that is not already in the symbol table, it's value is initialized as 1.
 Then, it is incremented by 1 at every new insert on the same key.

 ## Data Structures